JLTi SACD Player JLTi Phono Stage JLTi Interconnects

 The added jitter that comes out of the oscillator is directly proportional to the spectral content of the noise, analogue noise, not the digital content.

 Hence, if we have Low Frequency noise (the worst kind), and the result is, the VCXO will add Low Frequency jitter.
 Higher frequency noise will add jitter content commensurate with that frequency.
 The analogue's spectral noise content is producing jitter of similar kind and frequency.
-It is as plain as that nose job on your face, analogue noise in, analogue jitter out.
+It is as plain as that, analogue noise in, analogue jitter out.
 Jitter even has a frequency response!
 Again: Jitter is all analogue!

 Do You Need a Bottomless Pocket?